o3o/bindbc-raylib/README.md

 __dub.sdl__
 ```
-versions "RAYLIB_260" "RAYGUI"
+versions "RAYGUI"
 ```

 ### Enable support for raylib versions
-Raylib versions can be configured by adding the appropriate version to a `versions` directive in your dub file

-bindbc-raylib defines a D version identifier for each raylib version.
+Raylib versions can be configured by adding the appropriate version to a `versions` directive in your dub file. bindbc-raylib defines a D version identifier for each raylib version.
 The following table lists each identifier and the raylib versions they enable: